Baedrick/dk_headers/README.md

 > Are your libraries "sane"?

+I try to keep the interface and implementation sane, based off the uses I needed in my projects.
 Unfortunately, writing a good header library is hard.